Skip to main content

 ReportDescription

-Subscription listAll subscriptions for a merchant, filterable by status, date, customer
+Subscription listAll subscriptions for a location or organization, filterable by status, date, customer

 Billing historyPer-subscription charge history with success/failure details